StreakYC/page-parser-tree/README.md

 A finder object may have an `interval` property controlling how often in milliseconds the Finder function is to be called.
 The `interval` property defaults to 5000.
-The Finder function may be called less often that this depending on page and user activity.
+The Finder function may be called less often than this depending on page and user activity.

 Alternative, `interval` may be a function that returns a number.
 The function